google/zetasql/docs/query-syntax.md

 In a correlated join operation, rows from the right `from_item` are determined by a row from the left `from_item`.
-Consequently, `RIGHT OUTER` and `FULL OUTER` joins cannot be correlated because right `from_item` rows cannot be determined in the case when there is no row from the left `from_item`.
+Consequently, `RIGHT OUTER` and `FULL OUTER` joins can't be correlated because right `from_item` rows can't be determined in the case when there is no row from the left `from_item`.

 All correlated join operations must reference an array in the right `from_item`.